How Open Contracting Lift projects are reforming public procurement

 - Established legal anti-corruption strategies for emergency procurement, including a signed conflict of interest disclosure form

-- Complete training series for SMEs on public tenders to increase their capacities to submit high-quality and competitive bids
+- Design and complete training series for SMEs on public tenders to increase their capacities to submit high-quality and competitive bids.

 Positive Initiative, Moldova